Search Integration And The Panl Response Object

 Example of hard-coded values

 The Panl Results Viewer uses this method, setting the range slider to the values of a minimum of 5 and a maximum of 50.
-Note that the actual minimum value is 4, however this is included in the minimum value as the minimum wildcard range search is enabled.
+Note: the actual minimum value is 4 (as shown by the dynamic minimum), however this value would be included as the minimum wildcard range search is enabled.

 Image: The RANGE facet with hard-coded values with no selected range.